openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 Disabling Violations
 ====================

-If you need to disable a violation, you can add the following disable pragma to a comment at the start of the line before the violation, or at the end of the first line of the violation.
+If you need to disable a violation, add the following disable pragma to a comment at the start of the line before the violation, or at the end of the first line of the violation.
 Use the comment syntax appropriate to the file you are editing.

-Here is sample syntax for a Mako template.
+Here is example syntax for a Mako template.

 .. code-block:: mako

     ## safe-lint: disable=mako-invalid-js-filter,mako-js-string-missing-quotes

-Here is sample syntax for an Underscores.js template.
+Here is example syntax for an Underscore.js template.

 .. code-block:: javascript